bsstephan/buildable-stick-system/README.md

 * An arcade stick board (I recommend [TheTrain's RP2040 Advanced Breakout Board](https://github.com/OpenStickCommunity/Hardware/tree/main/RP2040%20Advanced%20Breakout%20Board))
     * 4 M3 8mm hex bolts to secure the PCB to a panel
-* Per frame and plate combo:
+* Per frame and panel combo:
     * 4 45mm M4 hex brass standoffs (or equivalent)
     * 8 M4 countersunk hex bolts
-        * Overhang plates should use 12-16mm length bolts since they are taller
+        * Overhang panels should use 12-16mm length bolts since they are taller
-        * Inset plates should probably use 8-12mm bolts --- some standoffs aren't threaded the whole way, making 16mm too long to go flush
+        * Inset panels should probably use 8-12mm bolts --- some standoffs aren't threaded the whole way, making 16mm too long to go flush
         * If making the 45mm standoffs from multiple smaller ones, make sure they have enough length to take your bolts!
 * Per frame connection point (only necessary if you are using complete frames and not frame pieces):